 Medical practitioners, Aboriginal health workers, practice nurses, nurse practitioners and midwives

 Bulk billing a telehealth video consultation

-    Patients who have a telehealth video consultation with a specialist have the option to assign their

-    right to a Medicare benefit to the specialist through an email agreement.
+Patients who have a telehealth video consultation with a specialist can assign their right to a Medicare benefit to the specialist.

 MBS Online for telehealth